-NFL Rumors: Jets Reportedly Expected To Fire Adam Gase After Sunday’s Game Against Patriots
+NFL Rumors: Jets Reportedly Expected To Fire Adam Gase After Sunday's Game Against Patriots

-According to a new report, the New York Jets might soon be firing head coach Adam Gase, following a season that had seen them lose their first 13 games.
+According to a new report, the New York Jets might soon be firing head coach Adam Gase, following a season that saw them lose their first 13 games.

 On Saturday night, Ian Rapoport and Tom Pelissero wrote on the NFL's official website that according to sources familiar with the situation, the Jets are "expected to part ways" with Gase after Sunday's game against the New England Patriots.
 The journalists noted that New York might undergo a "lengthy and thorough search," with a wide range of candidates likely to be in the running for Gase's job.